mage2pro/klarna/README.md

 ## How to buy

-The extension is not released yet, so there is no way to buy just now.
+The extension is not released yet, so there is no way to buy it just now.
 The extension will be released before 2017-02-14.

 ## Installation